dmitryesin/cloakr/README.md

 4. **Add Credentials** (optional):
    - Username (optional, required if proxy needs authentication)
    - Password (optional)
-   - Remember Password (stores password locally)
+   - Store password on this device (stores password locally)
 5. **Click "Turn on"** to activate the proxy

 ## Development